sidd190/meteor/v3-docs/docs/about/modern-build-stack/modern-transpiler-swc.md

   <more-details>
 ```

+This means SWC encountered syntax incompatibilities on the files.
 There are a few things you can do.

-First, check the fallback details.
-It may show why SWC couldn’t handle the file.
-A common reason is nested imports, `import` statements inside a function.
-Moving them to the top level may fix it.
-These nested imports work via a Babel plugin specific to Meteor, which SWC doesn’t support.
+First, check the fallback details to **fix the syntax**.
+They might explain why SWC failed.

+- A common cause is [**nested import statements** inside functions](#nested-imports).
+Move them to the top level.
+These work in Babel due to a Meteor-specific plugin, which SWC doesn’t support.
-Other reasons might involve features tied to Babel plugins.
-If so, you’ll need to find a similar plugin for SWC.
+- Other issues may come from features tied to Babel plugins.
+You’ll need to find SWC equivalents.
 See the [SWC plugin list](https://plugins.swc.rs/versions/range/271).

-Second, you might choose to ignore the fallback if those files are fine with Babel.
-Even with SWC enabled, Meteor will continue using Babel for those files on future rebuilds.
+Second, **ignore the fallback** if those files run fine with Babel.
+SWC will still speed up other files.
+Meteor will keep using Babel for incompatible files on future builds.

+Third, **exclude files or contexts from SWC**.
+Even though it falls back automatically, you can skip the overhead of trying SWC on known-incompatible files.

-Third, you can exclude files or contexts from SWC.
-For example, if you're using `babel-plugin-react-compiler`, which SWC doesn't support yet, you can exclude your app code adding this to `package.json`:
+For example, if you're using `babel-plugin-react-compiler`, which [SWC doesn't support yet](https://react.dev/blog/2025/04/21/react-compiler-rc), you can exclude your app code adding this to `package.json`:

 ```json
 "meteor": {